 Downpayment Assistance Program (DAP) Loans

-- You may qualify for a reduced rate loan as low as 1% to help pay for the down payment and closing costs.
+- You may be eligible for a low-interest supplementary second mortgage of at least $3,000 to cover the down payment and closing costs.
 You must show the ability to repay the primary mortgage and the DAP loan in order to qualify for assistance under this program.
 Applicants will be required to make a minimum investment of $1,000 towards the acquisition costs.

 - You must attend a free Homebuyer Education class prior to closing.
 The class will help you understand the home-buying process and offer tips for maintaining your new home.
 Classes are held online and at locations across Connecticut.